 Collaborative & Alternative Justice

-Preparation for success on the Massachusetts Bar Examination: As currently constituted, the Massachusetts Bar Examination is a two day test.
-The first day is the Multi-State Bar Examination, which consists of 200 multiple choice questions on Criminal Law, Criminal Procedure, Constitutional Law, Torts, Contracts, Civil Procedure, Property, and Evidence.
-MSLAW requires its first year students to successfully complete a semester-long course of study in each of these subjects.
-(Beginning in the Fall of 2016, Property has been moved to a required second year course, replaced by Business Entities & Operations.)
+Preparation for success on the Bar Examination: The Massachusetts Bar Examination is a two day in-person test with an additional take home component testing Massachusetts-specific law.
+The first day of the newly adopted Uniform Bar Examination is essay and professional skills based.
+The second day is the Multi-State Bar Examination, which consists of 200 multiple choice questions on Criminal Law, Criminal Procedure, Constitutional Law, Torts, Contracts, Civil Procedure, Property, and Evidence.
+MSLAW requires its first and second-year students to successfully complete a semester-long course of study in each of these subjects.
 In each of these courses, professors teach students the substantive law, as well as Massachusetts differences.
 The students are provided with full-time faculty mentors, and are also provided faculty, staff, and student group assistance to assist them in understanding the applicable principles of law being taught.

 To ensure that MSLAW students gain the knowledge necessary to be successful on the bar exam, each professor teaching a multi-state subject is required to test the students on a midterm, and a final exam.
 In addition, each of these professors is also required to introduce multiple choice questions on the subject matter he or she teaches, to expose students to the nuances involved in such questions, and the laser-like focus needed to perform well on such a test.
 The midterm and final exams must also test the students’ emerging abilities to analyze a fact pattern, and apply the law learned in a concise, well-written essay.

 In their last semester, students are required to enroll in Comparison of Massachusetts and National Law, which is team-taught by the same full-time faculty members who taught their first year courses.
 This six credit course meets thrice weekly, and in each class the professor gives a multiple choice quiz on the subject matter being taught.
-At the end of each specific subject matter being taught (typically, two weeks), the students are given a final exam on the subject, consisting of 40 multiple choice questions, plus an essay.
+At the end of each specific subject matter being taught (typically, two weeks), the students are given a final exam on the subject, consisting of 45 multiple choice questions.
 The pressure to perform well is exceedingly high, because a student cannot graduate unless he or she passes the Comparison course.
-In order to do so, the student must successfully complete at least five of the seven sections taught in the course.
 Students who successfully complete the course are then given a final examination, which consists of a two day test.
 On the first day, students take a 200 multiple choice question test.
-On the second day, students take a series of essay exams.
-Both tests are designed to mimic the Massachusetts Bar Examination.
+On the second day, students take a series of essay questions.
+Both tests are designed to mimic the Bar Examination.
 The students must receive a passing score on the final exam in order to pass the course and graduate.
-If a student fails the final exam, he or she must re-enroll in the Comparison course the following semester, and cannot graduate until he or she passes the Comparison course.
+If a student fails the course, he or she must re-enroll in the Comparison course the following semester at no charge, and cannot graduate until he or she passes the Comparison course.

 Students who are studying for the bar exam and students who are entering their final semester at MSLAW may take, free of charge, a series of workshops entitled “Preparing for the Multistate Bar Examination.”
 These workshops are taught by an expert on bar preparation, and involve intensive, hands-on application of important testing skills, such as critically reading multiple choice questions to spot key terms in question prompts, eliminating wrong answer choices more quickly, and managing time constraints.